Pan trap: Trap construction

-A pan trap consists of a shallow bowl, typically made of colored plastic, filled with soapy water, salt, propylene glycol, antifreeze, or combinations of other preservatives and killing agents.
+A pan trap consists of a shallow bowl, typically made of colored plastic, filled with water and a surfactant such as dishwashing liquid, salt, propylene glycol, antifreeze, or combinations of other preservatives and killing agents.
+The surfactant lowers the surface tension of the water, causing the insect to sink and eventually drown.
 Salt and propylene glycol are sometimes included as preservatives or to reduce evaporative water loss.
-Insects fly into the soapy water and are unable to escape and are preserved in the water for research usage.
+Even with these additions, enough liquid needs to be added to prevent the trap from drying out, but too much liquid will cause the trap to overflow if it rains.
+Small traps dry out quicker, so longer surveys tend to use traps with a larger volume.
+Traps may be attached to a stake or weighed down with a rock to prevent movement by the wind or animals.
+The stake can also serve to raise the trap off the ground.
 Some traps have been mounted on trees to sample the communities of parasitoid wasps of the invasive beetle, Emerald ash borer.

 Colors

 The color of pan traps attracts diverse groups of flying insects.
 Some pollinators confuse the traps with natural flowers, causing the capture of flying pollinator species, including bees.
 Some studies have suggested that bee species are more attracted and likely to be captured in blue or white pans compared to yellow pans.
 However, yellow and white pan traps consistently collect the largest number of species.